 Landing craft put Army infantry and medics ashore on a New Georgia beach.
 The troops are to make their way through the jungle led by native guides (SC-181725).

 Japanese Dai Hatsu–type landing craft swamped on a New Georgia beach, 19 July 1943 (USMC-60431).

 Munda airfield, New Georgia Island, photographed circa 1943/44 after redevelopment by the Allies (80-G-K-1454).

 SBD Dauntless dive bombers take off from Munda airfield, 28 October 1943, after its reconstruction for U.S. aircraft (80-G-56479).

-HMS Victorious with a Fairey Albacore torpedo bomber about to land on board, circa 1941.
-Before arriving in the Pacific in 1943, the carrier was fitted with U.S. Navy radar and communications gear in Norfolk, Virginia.
-Her "dazzle" camouflage was only partially retained on her armored flight deck.
-During operations in the Solomons, Victorious embarked the fighter squadrons of Saratoga's air wing, since her crew was more experienced in fighter direction (NH 73690).
+HMS Victorious with a Fairey Albacore torpedo bomber lined up to land on board, circa 1941.
+Before arriving in the Solomons in 1943, the carrier was fitted with additional antiaircraft guns, U.S. Navy radar and communications gear, and additional arresting wires in Norfolk, Virginia, and at Pearl Harbor.
+Her disruptive camouflage was only partially retained on her armored flight deck.
+It was found that the large TBM Avenger torpedo bombers taxed the ship's storage and deck-handling capacity.
+Thus, given her superior fighter-direction center, Victorious embarked the fighter squadrons of Saratoga's air wing in addition to her own during the New Georgia operation (NH 73690).

 View onboard Nashville (CL-43), looking aft from amidships on the starboard side.
 Taken 11–13 May 1943, before or just after Task Force 18's 13 May bombardment of Japanese positions on Kolombangara and New Georgia islands.
 The ship immediately astern is St. Louis (CL-49) (NH 97963).